leetcode-python-java/leetcode-python-java/en/1001-2000/1334-find-the-city-with-the-smallest-number-of-neighbors-at-a-threshold-distance.md

 </details>

 ## Intuition
-Just like the `Hints` says, you can use **Floyd-Warshall algorithm** to compute any-point to any-point shortest distances.
+Just like the `Hints` says, you can use **Floyd-Warshall Algorithm** to compute any-point to any-point shortest distances.

-Or you can also do **Dijkstra algorithm** from every node due to the weights are non-negative.
+Or you can also do **Dijkstra Algorithm** from every node due to the weights are non-negative.

+Or you can also do **Queue-Improved Bellman-Ford Algorithm** from every node.

 ## Complexity
 * Time: `O(N^3)`.